Salad days: In literature

 In Katherine Applegate's Animorphs series, Marco says his dad Peter referred to the time before losing Eva (Marco's mom) as the "salad days", though Marco doesn't understand the reference.

+In Kurt Vonnegut's 1979 novel Jailbird, the imprisoned character Walter F. Starbuck reflects on the early days of an old friendship as, "our salad days, when we were green in judgment."